Patton Oswalt Reflects on What the Golden State Killer's Arrest Would Have Meant to His Late Wife Michelle

 "Not to discredit the work that the police and the lab technicians did, but it was her dream," he said.
 "She always said, ‘I don't care about credit.
 I want to know that's he in jail.'
 And, now, he's caught.
 The bracelets are on, and it feels like this thing that she wanted so badly is now done."

-In addition to speaking about the book, Oswalt read a passage from his McNamara's book.
+In addition to speaking about the book, Oswalt read a passage from it.

 "One day soon, you'll hear a car pull up to your curb, an engine cut out.
 You'll hear footsteps coming up your front walk," he said, reading his late wife's work.
 "The doorbell rings.
 No side gates are left open.
 You're long past leaping over a fence.
 Take one of your hyper, gulping breaths.
 Clench your teeth.
 Inch timidly toward the insistent bell.
 This is how it ends for you."